mjh2901/WikiDNA/README.md

 For installation simply clone the WikiDNA repository into your /dokuwiki/data/pages directory and you are ready to go.

-### Prerequisites:
+### Required Prerequisites:
 Working Dokuwiki install & the following DokuWiki extensions
+  - Indexmenu, Creates the menu in the sidebar

+### Optional Prereqisies:
-  - ckgedit, WikiDNA is edited with this inline HTML editor
+  - ckgedit, WikiDNA can be edited with this visual inline HTML editor
   - Lastmod Plugin, Places the last modifed date on the pages for purposes of printing out and updating physial binders.
-  - Copy Page Plugin, Allows quick duplication of a page
+  - Copy Page Plugin, Allows quick duplication of a page especially usefull in sections where a template is used to create many pages.
-  - Indexmenu, Creates the menu in the sidebar

 ### Install
 1. Clone this repository into the dokuwiki:data:pages (yes this replaces the pages directory)